Preconstruction Services are the services we offer at the beginning of the design process, well before construction begins.

 Preconstruction Services Include:

-- Cost Estimating with increasing level of accuracy as the design progresses
+- Cost Estimating with an increasing level of detail & accuracy as the design progresses (see below)

 - Value Engineering: Cost saving ideas and options pricing